The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 The actual words.
 Important but incomplete.

-Quick Test: Could a court reporter capture the conversation’s meaning?
+Quick Test: Could a court reporter capture the meaning, or would the tone change it?

 Layer 2: The Soundtrack (25% of the message)